saidaseitzhan/ryadomteka/README.md

 13. Withdraw pharmacies with the highest amount of income that users who registered no more than 7 days ago, in category Y in city X, where the form of release of drugs is "Таблетки, покрытые оболочкой".
 14. Display the most profitable day of a pharmacy located in city X, in which there are fewer drugs than in the rest.
 15. Find a pharmacy that sells medicines produced in country X and which are open until 20:00 in city Y.

+## Entity Relationship Diagram

+We desided to make in this design and color-spector to be more user-friendly.
+1. Green - name of our online pharmacy;
+2. Blue - name of our entities;
+3. Yellow - attributes;
+4. Purple - actions;
+In ER diagram we have 9 entities.
+Each entity is our table.
+You can notice that in diagram we made everywhere "one to many" relationship.
+It because we have one online pharmacy and many user, pharmacy,drugs.